 - a few anchovy fillets in oil, drained

 - a few sprigs of rosemary

 - 1 red onion, sliced thinly

-- ½ litre lamb, chicken or vegetable stock (half that for half the shoulder)
+- ½ litre lamb, chicken or vegetable stock

 - a large bunch of rosemary, leaves stripped

 - 4 large cloves of garlic

 1. Blitz the marinade ingredients together.
 Spread over the lamb and marinate overnight, preferably, or at least for a few hours.

 3. Place the sliced potatoes and onion at the bottom of a large casserole or a baking tray (in which case you’ll need to cover everything with aluminium foil for the roasting).